 Looking to cozy up by the fire at a remote lodge, stroll frost-covered sidewalks of a cosmopolitan city, or hit the powdery slopes?
 Sure, you could go to Aspen or Deer Valley, Gstaad or St. Moritz, but we suggest trying one of these less-traveled destinations, all of which offer equal charms and winter wonderland appeal—minus the crowds (and the expense).

-Japan’s hottest ski resort, Niseko, is now even more accessible thanks to new access by bullet train.
-Drop your bags at Kimamaya by Odin, a Scandinavian-style nine-room boutique in the heart of town, then spend the rest of your days shooting down its powdery runs (Hokkaido sees some 50 feet of snow per year) followed by relaxing soaks in an onsen (natural hot spring) at a nearby ryokan.
+Japan’s hottest ski resort, Niseko, is now even more accessible thanks to access by bullet train.
+Drop your bags at Kimamaya, a Scandinavian-style nine-room boutique in the heart of town, then spend the rest of your days shooting down its powdery runs (Hokkaido sees some 50 feet of snow per year) followed by relaxing soaks in an onsen (natural hot spring) at a nearby ryokan.
 As for the après-ski scene, forget greasy bar food: here, it’s all about fresh sashimi, snow crab legs, and sweet Akkeshi oysters.
 Save room for a glass of single-malt Hokkaido whisky at Bar Gyu+, accessed via an old fridge door that’s nearly impossible to find in the deep snowdrifts.

 RELATED: The Best Hotels in Tokyo